Al’s Famous Hungarian Cucumber Salad

 I was completely wowed by my friend Al’s famous Hungarian Cucumber Salad!
-If you like cucumbers this Hungarian Cucumber Salad just might become your favorite way to eat them, and the salad is low-carb, Keto, low-glycemic, South Beach Diet friendly, meatless, and gluten-free!
-Use the Diet-Type Index to find more recipes like this one.
+If you like cucumbers this Hungarian Cucumber Salad just might become your favorite way to eat them, and the salad is low-carb, Keto, low-glycemic, and gluten-free!
+Use Salad Recipes to find more recipes like this one.

 I haven’t eaten that much authentic Hungarian food, but it’s definitely on my list of places to visit, and I love the combination of sweet paprika and sour cream that’s used in so many dishes in that part of the world.
 And of course my love for cucumbers is well-documented on the blog.

 And I loved everything about this salad, which was almost even better the next morning (when I gobbled up the leftovers for breakfast!)
 If you have garden cucumbers right now, or even if you need to make a trip to the store for the long English cucumbers we used, you must make this right away!

 How to Make Al’s Famous Hungarian Cucumber Salad:

 - It’s best to use cucumbers with small seeds, and two long English cucumbers were perfect for this.
 Peel the cucumber, cut in half crosswise, and then score the edges with a fork.